All in One View

 Working Software over Comprehensive Documentation

-• a 3x5 card with a brief user story described on it
+• A 3x5 card with a brief user story on it

-• GitHub Issues to capture feature requests as well as bugs
+• GitHub Issues to capture feature requests and bugs

 Customer Collaboration over Contract Negotiation